giosil/wfhir/README.md

 This library DON'T contains:

-- persistence engine of resource;
+- persistence engine of resources;
-- tools with user interfaces;
+- user interfaces or viewers;
-- other things of a self-consistent system (security, audit, logging, etc.).
+- tools for server/resource management.

 ## Serialization and Deserialization